Wilson W. Wyatt: Mayoralty

+Truman administration

-As Wyatt's term as mayor of Louisville ended, President Truman, who in 1948 did tap Barkley as his vice-presidential choice, appointed Wyatt as United States Housing Expediter for the Office of War Mobilization, a position given Cabinet-level rank.
+As Wyatt's term as mayor of Louisville ended, President Harry Truman, who in 1948 would tap Barkley as his vice-presidential choice, appointed Wyatt as United States Housing Expediter for the Office of War Mobilization, a position given Cabinet-level rank.

-With Eleanor Roosevelt, Arthur Schlesinger, Jr., Hubert Humphrey, and others, Wyatt took a leading role in the founding and leadership of the interest group, Americans for Democratic Action.
-He was the first ADA chairman of the group in 1947.
+With Eleanor Roosevelt, Arthur Schlesinger, Jr., Hubert Humphrey, and others, Wyatt took a leading role in the founding and leadership of an interest group, Americans for Democratic Action.
+He was the first ADA chairman in 1947.

-Wyatt was campaign manager for Adlai Stevenson's 1952 presidential campaign and played a prominent role in Stevenson's 1956 presidential campaign.
+Wyatt was the campaign manager for Adlai Stevenson's 1952 presidential campaign and played a prominent role in Stevenson's 1956 presidential campaign.
 Both ended in losses to Dwight D. Eisenhower.

+Lieutenant governorship

 In 1959, Wyatt planned to run for governor of Kentucky.
 Instead, he ran for lieutenant governor with Bert T. Combs at the top of the ticket.
 Combs and Wyatt were both elected and served in those offices from 1959 through 1963.
 Combs' administration created the Kentucky Economic Development Commission, with Wyatt as its chairman.

 In 1962, Wyatt was the unsuccessful Democratic nominee for the United States Senate but lost the election to the moderate Republican incumbent, Thruston B. Morton.

+Special envoy to Indonesia

 In 1963, President John F. Kennedy appointed Wyatt as a special envoy to Indonesia.
 Wyatt's mission was successful and Sukarno did not take over foreign-owned elements of the Indonesian oil industry, as had occurred in Mexico in 1938.